-- (7) One-fourth (1/4) of the shares of our common stock subject to this stock option award vested on January 1, 2018, and the balance is scheduled to vest in 36 equal monthly installments thereafter, subject to continued service with us through each applicable vesting date. - (8) One-fourth (1/4) of these RSUs vested on January 1, 2018, and one-fourth (1/4) are scheduled to vest each year thereafter, subject to continued service with us through each applicable vesting date.
+- (7) One-fourth (1/4) of these RSUs vested on January 1, 2018 and 2019, and one-fourth (1/4) are scheduled to vest each year thereafter, subject to continued service with us through each applicable vesting date. - (8) One-fourth (1/4) of the shares of our common stock subject to this stock option award vested on January 1, 2019, and the balance is scheduled to vest in 36 equal monthly installments thereafter, subject to continued service with us through each applicable vesting date. - (9) One-fourth (1/4) of these RSUs vested on January 1, 2019, and one-fourth (1/4) are scheduled to vest each year thereafter, subject to continued service with us through each applicable vesting date.